tidyverse/tidyverse/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 note
+0 errors | 0 warnings | 1 note

+*   Days since last update: 6

+    This a patch release because I discovered I had inadvertently depended on RStudio >1.1 (via the rstudioapi package).
+My automatic tests did not discover this because they're always run from the console.
+To prevent this happening in the future, I've added a step to the release process to always test in older versions of RStudio.

 ## Revdep check results

-I ran R CMD CHECK on all 37 reverse dependencies and did not see any new failures.
+Since this only affects RStudio, I did not retest revdeps.